campossalex/CRDBDiscoveryDay/performance_challenge.md

 ```
 SELECT * FROM users WHERE name = '<name_value_here>';
 ```
-The first execute time can vary from 4 to 9 ms. Reduce that execution time.
+The time of the first execution spans from 4 to 9 ms. Reduce that execution time.

 💡 Use the EXPLAIN statement to understand the query plan and spot optimization opportunties.

-3. Optimize following Workload B.
+## Workload B

 ```
 SELECT name, credit_card FROM users WHERE name = '<name_value_here>';
 ```

-4. Optimize following Workload C.
+The time of the first execution spans from 4 to 9 ms. Reduce that execution time.

+💡 Use the EXPLAIN statement to understand the query plan and spot optimization opportunties.
+💡 Use DROP INDEX <index_name> if you need to recreate and index.

+## Workload C

 ```
 EXPLAIN SELECT  \